TheRohans/qi/README.md

 ## Compiling

-* Launch the configure tool _'./configure'_.
-You can look at the possible options by typing _'./configure --help'_.
+* Launch the configure tool _./configure_.
+You can look at the possible options by typing _./configure --help_.

-* Type 'make qi' to compile Qi and it's built-in plugins
+* Type _make qi_ to compile Qi and its built-in plugins

 ## Documentation

-The original QEmacs documentation is in qe-doc.html; however, not all QEmacs features are in Qi and some exist that are not in the documentation.
+The original QEmacs documentation is in _doc/qe-doc.html_; however, not all QEmacs features are in Qi and some exist that are not in the documentation.

 ## Licensing